A Performance Portable Matrix Free Dense MTTKRP in GenTen: Parallel MTTKRP algorithms

 \section{Parallel MTTKRP algorithms}

-The state of the art dense MTTKRP was introduced in \cite{phan_gemm} and takes the viewpoint of \cref{eq:krp}.
-The algorithm, called $\Call{MTTKRP-GEMM}{}$, uses smart partitioning of the Khatri-Rao product matrix $\Z^T$ to avoid costly reorders of $\Y$, utilizes temporary memory allocations for a (sometimes) lower storage cost, and gets its name from its use of the BLAS-3 general matrix-matrix multiplies (GEMMs) for highly-optimized parallelization.
+The state-of-the-art dense MTTKRP was introduced in \cite{phan_gemm} and takes the viewpoint of \cref{eq:krp}.
+The algorithm, called $\Call{MTTKRP-GEMM}{}$ (\cref{alg:gemm}), uses strategic partitioning of the Khatri-Rao product matrix $\Z^T$ to avoid costly reorders of $\Y$, utilizes temporary memory allocations for a (sometimes) lower storage cost, and gets its name from its use of the BLAS-3 general matrix-matrix multiplies (GEMMs) for highly optimized parallelization.